-- (5) This policy and procedure applies to all students enrolled in HE coursework or ELICOS courses at the University. - (6) This policy and procedure applies to units delivered from the start of the 2023 academic calendar.
+- (5) This policy and procedure applies to all students enrolled in HE coursework or ELICOS courses at the University. - a.
+Students who are required to undertake centrally organised examinations should read this policy in conjunction with the Higher Education Examination Policy. - (6) This policy and procedure applies to units delivered from the start of the 2023 academic calendar.